lter/LTER-core-metabase/docs/quick_start.md

 2.  your DB admin's tasks
     1. set up roles
     1. create DB (make you the owner)
-3. your tasks, as the DB owner - run scripts in this order
+3. your tasks, as the DB owner -
+    1. EITHER: run script onebigfile.sql
+        1. This is reccomended in all but special cases.
+Much simpler!
+    1. OR: run scripts in this order
         1. create tables
         1. set privileges
         1. load controlled content (recommended)
         1. load sample datasets (optional)
-    1. We offer an one-stop-stop script to do the above called "onebigfile.sql".

 ## Step-by-step